openizr/gincko/README.md

 Building user interfaces containing multiple inputs is very repetitive and low-value process.
 It always contains the same logic, and doesn't fundamentally change much accross apps and websites: we need to implement different types of fields, fields validations logic, transitions, manage form submission, and so on.
 Why should we always go back to that each time we create a new feature?

 gincko is meant to remove these unecessary, time-consuming parts, by providing a common, generic engine that automatically performs usual checks.
-Through a simple JSON configuration, you can generate deep, complex UIs, without a line of code, so you can focus on the real value of your project.
+Through a simple JSON-like configuration, you can generate deep, complex UIs, without a line of code, so you can focus on the real value of your project.

 gincko can be used for a wide variety of use cases, including:
 - Forms, surveys